glennsvel90/Udemy-Youtube-Lynda-Video-Learning-Helper/README.md

 # Udemy-Youtube-Lynda-Video-Learning-Helper

-Helps you to efficiently acquire skills from Udemy, Youtube, and Lynda educational videos using simple keystrokes for speed and skip buttons.
+Helps you to efficiently acquire skills from Udemy, Youtube, Lynda educational videos and the Audible desktop program using simple keystrokes for speed and skip buttons.

 Uses the AutoHotKey open-source software for Windows to simplify browser multi-button video-skip and speed-up keyboard shortcuts.
 A smaller number of buttons can now be used to do these video-viewing functions.